eqa0810/CMSC436-Group-Project---Mood-Tracker/README.md

 - Provides a place for meaningful local settings.
 - Counts as a third view
-- Currently saves all settings on the page
+- Currently saves all settings(nickname, email) on the page to local storage.

 ### Still needs:

 - Should remove the notifications settings most likely, as it currently does not do anything (though the information is saved)
 - Optional: wiring reminder time to a notification system to improve functionality.

 ---